A Better Eternal Perspective On Life Living with Hearing Loss

 Successful communication requires the efforts of all people involved in a conversation.
 Even when the person with hearing loss utilizes hearing aids and active listening strategies, it is crucial that others involved in the communication process consistently use good communication strategies, including the following:

-1. Face the hearing impaired person directly, on the same level and in good light whenever possible.
+1. Face the hearing-impaired person directly, on the same level, and in good light whenever possible.
 Position yourself so that the light is shining on the speaker’s face, not in the eyes of the listener.

 2. Do not talk from another room.
 Not being able to see each other when talking is a common reason people have difficulty understanding what is said.